 Waubonsie also was a signer to several other treaties, including the Treaty of Chicago in 1832.
 This was a result of the bloody Black Hawk wars, in which the Pottawatomie did not participate.
 The treaty called for the removal of all Indians to the Iowa and Kansas areas.

 In 1835, Waubonsie, then more than 70 years old, traveled to Washington, D. C. to meet with delegations from other tribes.
-Waubonsie had an interview with President Andrew Jackson and addressed him as "Brother-Brave."
+Waubonsie had an audience with President Andrew Jackson and addressed him as "Brother-Brave."
 Nothing of any great importance was accomplished with this visit.

 In 1837 all Indians were rounded up and sent to Chicago.
 There, they met other bands of Pottawatomie from Michigan and Indiana, and began a harrowing walk to Missouri and Kansas that later became known as the "Trail of Death."
 Dozens died on the trip and those who were too sick to walk were abandoned along the trail.